The Product Compass

 • This setup was tested on Windows OS.

 • The framework supports multiple autonomous agents working in parallel.
 But on Windows, Claude Desktop simply doesn’t support multiple chats with MCP server calls well.
 You can work with one chat thread and use the web interface for other queries.
 In case of any issues, type /resume so that the agent can continue.
-I hope this will be fixed soon.
+I hope Anthropic will fix that soon.

 The extensions from point 2 work.
-But without custom instructions, they're one-shot—Claude asks questions, waits for approval, loses context when you close the chat.
+But without custom instructions, they're one-shot—Claude Desktop asks questions, waits for approval (even with high permissions), loses context when you close the chat.

 The custom instructions below turn Claude Desktop into a persistent autonomous agent that: